syounglee012/sam-pizza-localStorage/README.md

 ## Tech&Tool Used
 Next.js: A React framework used for building the application structure.

-React Hooks:
+localStorage:
-- useState: Used to manage the state of pizzas and toppings.
+- Utilized to manage and persist the state of pizzas and toppings across browser sessions.
-- Props are passed between components to manage data flow.
+- Data is saved to localStorage and automatically retrieved when the component mounts, ensuring persistence even after page reloads.

 CSS: For styling the components, focusing on mobile responsiveness and modern design.